jump-dev/MathOptInterface.jl/docs/src/tutorials/manipulating_expressions.md

 MathOptInterface.SingleVariable(MathOptInterface.VariableIndex(1))
 ```

-This type of function is extremely simple: to express more complex functions,
+This type of function is extremely simple; to express more complex functions,
 other types must be used.
 For instance, a [`ScalarAffineFunction`](@ref) is a
 sum of linear terms (a factor times a variable) and a constant.
 Such an object
 can be built using the standard constructor: